| Crates.io | rln |

 You can follow the instructions below or refer to the

-installing Circom guide for more details,
+installing Circom guide for more details.

-but make sure to use the specific version v2.1.0.
+Make sure to use the specific version v2.1.0.

 # Clone the circom repository